xiangshen-dk/kubernetes-engine-customize-fluentbit/README.md

----
-title: Customizing Fluent Bit for Google Kubernetes Engine logs
-description: Learn how to customize Fluent Bit for Google Kubernetes Engine logs.
-author: xiangshen-dk
-tags: logging, stackdriver, gke, fluent-bit
-date_published: 2020-11-25
----

-Xiang Shen | Solutions Architect | Google

-<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>
+This tutorial was initialy published in [the Google Cloud Community repository](https://github.com/GoogleCloudPlatform/community).
+Since the repo has been archived, it is moved here.

-This tutorial describes how to customize [Fluent Bit](https://fluentbit.io/) logging for a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.
+The tutorial describes how to customize [Fluent Bit](https://fluentbit.io/) logging for a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.
 In this tutorial, you learn how to host your own configurable Fluent Bit daemonset to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the Google Kubernetes Engine (GKE) cluster, which does not allow configuration of the Fluent Bit daemon.